magit/magit/INSTALL.md

     $ make core
     $ sudo make install_core

-You might also want to compile and install the additional libraries in `contrib/`:
+You might also want to compile and install the additional libraries from `contrib/`:

     $ make contrib
     $ sudo make install_contrib

-In either case Emacs lisp libraries are put into `/usr/local/share/emacs/site-lisp/`, where Emacs should be able to find them.
-Finally add this to your initialization file.
+In either case Emacs lisp libraries are put into `/usr/local/share/emacs/site-lisp/magit/`.

+Then add that directory to the `load-path` and load `magit` by adding these lines to your init file (`~/.emacs.d/init.el`).

+    (add-to-list 'load-path "/usr/local/share/emacs/site-lisp/magit")
     (require 'magit)

+If you want to use Magit in an already running Emacs instance you also have to evaluate these forms by placing the cursor at the end of each line and then typing <kbd>C-x C-e</kbd>.

+If you have installed Emacs itself manually then the first line is likely not required.

 [contributing]: https://github.com/magit/magit/blob/maint/CONTRIBUTING.md
 [contributors]: https://github.com/magit/magit/contributors